Medicine and Health

 - Public Health

 - Medical Science, several specialisation options*.
-Please note that this programme is on pause during autumn 2022
+Please note that this programme is currently paused.

 Medical Science, fact sheet for all specialisations (PDF, new tab)